 CTO has a strong practical and values driven industry foundation with two respected and longstanding service providers coming together to form CTO.

 Crucial Training Options is a joint venture established in 2021 between Community Resource Unit (CRU) and Staffing Options.

-CRU has been operating in Queensland for 32 years and has a strong history of delivering non-accredited training state-wide and Staffing Options currently provides support to over 300 people with disability in QLD.
+CRU has been operating in Queensland since 1988 and has a strong history of delivering non-accredited training state-wide and Staffing Options, established in 1997, currently provides support to over 300 people with disability in QLD.
 Both organisations work with people with disabilities who are recruiting and developing their own workers under self-directed arrangements.

 Community Resource Unit (CRU) exists to create and promote positive change so that people with disabilities can belong to and participate in community life.

 CRU engages with people on questions of values and vision; it provides inspiration and analysis and assists people to shape and deliver helpful and relevant support.